Separation of Powers and the Rise of the Judiciary

 Over time, the judiciary has evolved to become very powerful.
 One indication of the immense power of the modern judiciary is the tenure of judges.
 Only one Federal judge has been impeached in the last twenty years.

 Although Virginia’s Judicial Inquiry and Review Commission receives over 1,400 complaints about judges annually, The Virginia Supreme Court has only removed two judges since 1971.
+While the Virginia Constitution grants the legislature the power to impeach a judge, it has never been done.

 During the 2009 legislative session, Del.
 Carrico introduced a bill providing that if a sitting district court judge is convicted of a felony or class 1 misdemeanor during his term of office and all rights of appeal have been exhausted, his term will expire 30 days after the commencement of the next General Assembly regular session.
 Del.
 Carrico’s bill was defeated.